 Finally, after gathering a significant amount of information from the prospect, the rep is now in a position to paint a clearer picture for the prospect of the value of their product.
 Armed with pain points and goals, the rep can create a tailored message to fit what the prospect is looking for in a solution.

 In the age of the internet, prospects now spend more time researching and less time with sales reps.
 When the prospect finally does reach out to Sales, reps need to be ready.
-A simple question can go a long way in correcting false assumptions or changing skeptical minds.
+A simple sales question can go a long way in correcting false assumptions or changing skeptical minds.